RMS: Ally or Enemy of the Revenue Manager?

 Needs Analysis

-For an RMS to be truly effective, it must be able to manage the entire distribution mix of a resort hotel.
+For an RMS to be truly effective, it must be able to manage the entire distribution mix of a vacation hotel.

-This includes not only rates, but also the management of different room types and customer combinations.
-A proper needs analysis ensures that the selected RMS can cover all aspects relevant to the hotel.
+This includes not only rates, but also the management of different types of rooms and customer combinations.
+An adequate needs analysis ensures that the selected RMS can cover all relevant aspects for the hotel.

 The choice of RMS should be based on the type of hotel.
-A resort hotel will need a system that can handle various room types and customer combinations.
+A vacation hotel will need a system that can manage various room types and customer combinations.

-On the other hand, an urban hotel will require an RMS that optimizes corporate rates and manages specific segments such as MICE (Meetings, Incentives, Conferences, and Exhibitions).
+On the other hand, a city hotel will require an RMS that optimizes corporate rates and manages specific segments such as MICE (Meetings, Incentives, Conferences, and Exhibitions).

 Avoid Imitating the Neighbor

 Each hotel should choose an RMS based on its own specific needs, not on what the competition uses.
 What works for one hotel may not be suitable for another.
-It is crucial to do a detailed needs analysis and select an RMS that perfectly fits those needs.
+It is crucial to conduct a detailed analysis of the needs and select an RMS that fits them perfectly.

 Importance of Robust Integrations

 Integrations between the RMS and other systems must be reliable and robust to minimize errors.
-Common problems include pricing that is not updated correctly, poorly managed channel closures and other inconsistencies that can affect sales and management.
+Common problems include prices that are not updated correctly, poorly managed channel closures, and other inconsistencies that can affect sales and management.

-An RMS with robust integrations ensures that all systems work in harmony, avoiding lost sales and operational errors.
+An RMS with robust integrations ensures that all systems work in harmony, preventing lost sales and operational errors.

 Direct Channel Priority

-The direct channel should be prioritized in pricing and availability updates.
-A "one size fits all" strategy (same strategy for all channels) is not effective.
+The direct channel should be prioritized in price and availability updates.
+A "one-size-fits-all" strategy (same strategy for all channels) is not effective.

-It is crucial to customize strategies to maximize direct sales and ensure that the most important updates are made in the direct channel first.
+It is crucial to customize strategies to maximize direct sales and ensure that the most important updates are made first in the direct channel.

-Having direct control from the RMS allows for better price and availability management.
+Having direct control from the RMS allows for better management of prices and availability.
 Quality integrations ensure that there are no lost sales or errors in data distribution.
-Direct control provides greater agility and accuracy in revenue management.
+Direct control provides greater agility and precision in revenue management.

 Conclusion

-The implementation of an RMS in the hotel sector is not a question of replacement but of complementarity.
+The implementation of an RMS in the hotel sector is not a matter of replacement but of complementarity.

-Technology should be seen as an ally that enhances the revenue manager's ability to make strategic decisions and optimize hotel revenues.
+Technology should be seen as an ally that enhances the revenue manager's ability to make strategic decisions and optimize hotel revenue.

-When choosing an RMS, it is crucial to make a detailed analysis of the hotel's specific needs and ensure that the integrations are robust and reliable.
-In this way, efficiency and accuracy in revenue management can be maximized, ensuring success in an increasingly competitive market.
+When choosing an RMS, it is crucial to conduct a detailed analysis of the hotel's specific needs and ensure that the integrations are robust and reliable.
+This way, efficiency and accuracy in revenue management can be maximized, ensuring success in an increasingly competitive market.

 Read more